MattMcFarland/phaser-menu-system/readme.md

 Ok, that's looking better, but you know I still don't like it.
 Also, DID you notice the loading bar loads from the center?
 We'll have to avoid using anchor for the loading bar unless you would prefer to keep it that way of course.

-Still, making multiple UI elements have the similar properties, like anchoring etc doesnt seem DRY.
-I prefer to be DRY (Don't Repeat Yourself), and really, I'd rather declare my variables at the top and have them defined as well.
+Still, we seem to be repeating ourselves with `anchor.setTo`, really I might be nitpicking but I prefer to be DRY (Don't Repeat Yourself), and another thing, I'd rather declare my variables at the top AND have them defined as well.

-So I endeed up creating some utility or helper functions and gave them the utils namespace.
+So I ended up creating a utility or helper function and gave it the utils namespace.
+The helper allowed me to avoid repeating the same methods, which I feel is cleaner.

 Since you're following along, here's another challenge for you, if you get stuck just head on over to the next chapter:

 #### Exercise 2: